mperham/bayes_motel/README.md

-bayes_hotel
+bayes_motel
 --------------

-BayesHotel is a multi-variate Bayesian classification engine.
+BayesMotel is a multi-variate Bayesian classification engine.
 There are two steps to Bayesian classification:

 1. Training
 You provide a set of variables along with the proper classification for that set.